fangqi-Zhu/fangqi-Zhu.github.io/_pages/about.md

 I am currently a third-year M.Eng. student at [Harbin Institute of Technology, Shenzhen (HITSZ)](https://www.hitsz.edu.cn/index.html).
 And I will join The Hong Kong University of Science and Technology as a PhD student in 2024 fall in the Department of [Computer Science and Engineering (CSE)] (https://cse.hkust.edu.hk/).
 I am fortunate to be advised by supervised by Prof. [Song Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/songguo) in [PEILab] (https://peilab.netlify.app/). -->

-I am a first-year PhD student in the [Department of Computer Science and Engineering, Hong Kong University of Science and Technology](https://cse.hkust.edu.hk/) (CSE, HKUST).
+I am second-year PhD student in the [Department of Computer Science and Engineering, Hong Kong University of Science and Technology](https://cse.hkust.edu.hk/) (CSE, HKUST).
 I am fortunate to be supervised by [Prof. Song Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/songguo) at [PEILab](https://peilab.netlify.app/).
-I received my Master's degree in 2024 from the [Harbin Institute of Technology, Shenzhen](http://cs.hitsz.edu.cn/) (HITSZ).
-I received my Bachelor's degree in 2021 from [Wuhan University](https://cs.whu.edu.cn/).
+I received my Master's degree in 2024 from the [Harbin Institute of Technology, Shenzhen](http://cs.hitsz.edu.cn/) (HITSZ), and my Bachelor's degree in 2021 from [Wuhan University](https://cs.whu.edu.cn/).

 My research interests focus on scaling up robot learning.
 Previously, I gained some experience in NLP.
 The long-term goal of my research is to develop a machine that can perceive, reason, and act in the real world like humans.